 The Importance of the Statement of Adjustments

-The Statement of Adjustments is a vital document in real estate transactions.
-It lists the prorated amounts to be settled, ensures fairness for both parties and provides a clear statement of the balance due at closing.
+The Statement of Adjustments lists the prorated amounts to be settled to ensure a clear statement of the balance due at closing.
 The real estate lawyers review it to validate calculations and ensure compliance with local regulations.
-The statement is an essential record that can be referenced if questions arise about the financial transactions.
-It safeguards the interests of both buyers and sellers and is a fundamental component of the conveyancing process.
+The statement is a fundamental component of the conveyancing process that can be referenced if questions arise about the financial transactions.

 Summary

 The statement of adjustments is a fundamental document that must be reviewed carefully by both parties involved in a real estate transaction.
-Buyers and sellers should work closely with their respective legal counsel to understand and verify each line item on the statement.
+Buyers and sellers should work closely with their respective real estate lawyers to understand and verify each line item on the statement.
 This ensures that the closing proceeds smoothly, with a clear understanding of all financial responsibilities being transferred along with property ownership.

 Insight Law Professional Corporation is a real estate law firm located in Toronto.
 If you need more information on real estate transactions, contact us today and learn how a real estate lawyer can help you.